wp-plugins/custom-avatars-for-comments/readme.txt

 Visit the [plugin's home page](http://www.nkuttler.de/wordpress/custom-avatars-for-comments/) to leave comments, ask questions, etc. Please do NOT ask how to modify your theme.
 I offer paid support though, see my [contact page](http://www.nkuttler.de/contact/) if you're prepared to pay me something around $50.

 == Screenshots ==
 1. The modified comment form.
+See the [live demo on my blog](http://www.nkuttler.de/wordpress/custom-avatars-for-comments/).
 2. The options page.

 == Frequently Asked Questions ==